 Setting your irrigation controller

 Optimize your irrigation system and ensure compliance with watering restrictions by getting to know your irrigation controller.

-You should have an irrigation clock that has a program A, B and C. Using these programs correctly will save water and money.
+You should have an irrigation controller that has a program A, B and C. Using these programs correctly will save water and money.

 Program A — Sprinkler irrigation

 For each assigned day of watering, water your lawn 3 times a day, 4 minutes each watering.
 Schedule start times at least one hour apart.
 See the cycle and soak and sprinkler watering tips pages for more information.

 Program B — High-water-use plants on a drip system